Side effects of targeted cancer therapy drugs

-Although targeted therapy drugs don’t affect the body the same way that standard chemo drugs do, they still cause side effects.
-Side effects from these drugs depend largely on what the drug targets.
-Some drugs target substances that are more common on cancer cells, but are also found on healthy cells.
-So these drugs may affect healthy cells, too, causing some side effects.
+Although targeted therapy drugs don’t affect you the same way that standard chemo drugs do, they can still cause side effects.
+There are many different types of targeted drugs, and the side effects from these drugs depend largely on what each drug targets.

 What should I know about side effects?

-- Every person doesn’t get every side effect.
-Some people get few, if any.
+- Not every person gets every side effect, and some people get few, if any.

-- Although side effects can be unpleasant, they must be measured against the need to fight the cancer.
+- Although side effects can be unpleasant, the less serious ones must be measured against the need to fight the cancer.

 How long do side effects last?